 Experts also pointed to the language barrier and difficulties in transferring degrees as major hurdles for foreigners.

 “We also see the language barrier playing a part in the high unemployment rate.
 A lot of Norwegian companies tend to prefer employees that are more or less fluent in Norwegian.

-“We have also had candidates at Skillhus who had difficulties transferring their degrees from the home country (it varies from country to country),” Magnell added.
+“We have also had candidates at Skillhus who had difficulties transferring their degrees from the home country,” Magnell added.

-Furthermore, recruitment experts warn that immigrants with lower education suffer a higher risk of being unemployed.
+Recruitment experts warn that immigrants with lower education are also at higher risk of being unemployed.

-And one of the reasons for the higher unemployment risk is because they tend to work in industries that are hit harder by the pandemic.
+One of the reasons for the higher unemployment risk is because lower educated people tend to work in industries that are hit harder by the pandemic.

 “Moreover, those who have been out of work for a while, or those who have worked in one field but want to switch positions/professional focus, have a more difficult time than those who have recently graduated from a Norwegian university,” Lineback stated.

 What can foreigners in Norway do to maximize their potential on the job market?